tokio-rs/website/content/tokio/tutorial/bridging.md

 impl TaskSpawner {
     pub fn new() -> TaskSpawner {
-        let (send, mut recv) = mpsc::channel(16);
+        // Set up a channel for communicating. let (send, mut recv) = mpsc::channel(16);

+        // Build the runtime for the new thread.
+        //
+        // The runtime is created before spawning the thread
+        // to more cleanly forward errors if the `unwrap()`
+        // panics.
         let rt = Builder::new_current_thread()
             .enable_all()
             .build()